 How much will Ohlone Sky cost to build?
 Globally, these run about $7 million per mile.
 However, station size and design wildly inflate this cost.
 Currently, Paris, France is building at 4.5-kilometer-long cable car (“Câble C1“) for €132 million (~ $145 million) with five stations to be completed in 2025.
 The San Francisco route is roughly the same length with fewer stations we expect this project to cost at least that amount in current dollars.
-San José could be built for a song as infrastructure exists at each end of the alignment.
 How fast can this be constructed?
 Any one of these routes could be completed within five years when funded and permits secured.
 London, England built the two-station IFS Cloud Cable Car (originally Emirates Air Line) in ten months for the 2012 Olympics.
 Except for the stations and towers that support the cables, the ropeways and cabins are standarized and can be employed quickly.
 No tunneling.
 No airports.
 Very little land to acquire.
 How long can a ropeway or cableway be between towers?
 According to the Doppelmayr Group, "typically, there is a distance of 150 to 300 metres between towers for a monocable installation and 800 – 1500 metres for a tricable installation."
 How much will it cost to ride Ohlone Sky?
 The price has not been set.
 We imagine the fare to inline with other transit systems in the Bay Area.
 It will be accessible via Clipper and mobile payment options.
 How far is the Ferry Building to Pier 24?
 It's approximately one-half mile or 800 meters; about a ten minute walk.
 The Ferry Building is one of the most visited places in San Francisco.
-We expect more than a handful of those to ride Ohlone Sky.
+We expect more than a handful of those visitors to ride Ohlone Sky.

 What is the current state of rail in the the Bay Area?
 CalUrbanist.com, by Steve Boland, publishes a comprehensive map of current Bay Area Rail systems.
 What are some examples of gondolas and aerial trams?
 Locally, Oakland has the super cool Oakland Zoo Gondola which sports a six-county bird's-eye view over live oak trees, elephants, camels, and bison.
 San Francisco sports a short gondola to Salesforce Park from the street-level plaza at the Salesforce Transit Center.
 In Napa, Sterling Vineyards